Tamim-saad/Sisimpur-Slack-Frontend/README.md

 ## traQ Messaging App
-traQ is a Slack-like messaging application with a frontend developed using the traQ API.
-The backend is deployed and accessible via the web at https://traq.duckdns.org.​
+​traQ is a messaging application inspired by Slack, designed to facilitate seamless communication among team members.
+This project focuses on implementing the frontend using the traQ API, with the backend deployed and accessible via https://traq.duckdns.org.

 # API Documentation
 For detailed information on the traQ API, please refer to the following resources:​